jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Remaining alpha feature in progress:
 - use remark+rehype for basic html instead of mdsvex

+## Move to beta stage as API will be stable but don't announce as there are some important bugs to fix and features missing
+- fix variants imports for playwright issue in node (.js and `Only URLs with a scheme in: file, data, and node are supported by the default ESM loader.
+On Windows, absolute paths must be valid file:// URLs.
+Received protocol 'c:'` by using relative paths, https://github.com/nodejs/node/issues/31710)
+- visual regression testing GitHub action
-  - compositions display in documentation when referenced, update the MDSvex to parse for links to compositions and just create an ID that can be targeted by composition
-  - May need .not-prose when hoisted into documentation
+- Hoist compositions into documentation when referenced, parse for links to compositions and just create an ID that can be targeted by composition.
+May need .not-prose when hoisted

-## Beta: Please feel free to [create an issue](https://github.com/jacob-8/kitbook/issues/new) and discuss what you may be able to contribute!
+## Announced Beta: Please feel free to [create an issue](https://github.com/jacob-8/kitbook/issues/new) and discuss what you may be able to contribute!
+- snapshot compositions also
+- automatically analyze component for props
+- editable props for variants and compositions
 - auto-adjusting iframe height (I already planned this out)
 - responsive iframes shrink to keep interior resolution
 - movable viewer and adjustable shortcuts
+- toggleable padding around variants
 - show compositions in viewer
 - full-screen focus view for sandbox
   - show source code using code editor <!-- i-tabler-code"-->
-- automatically analyze component for props
-- editable props
 - start automatically displaying components without stories by using default props
   - document how to adjust glob to be able to gradually include components
   - `import { svelte2tsx } from 'svelte2tsx';`